replicatedhq/kots.io/content/kotsadm/updating/updating-embedded-cluster.md

 ### Online Installations

-To update the Admin Console when deployed to an embedded cluster, re-run the installation script on the first master node where the install was initialized.
+To update the Admin Console when deployed to an embedded cluster, re-run the installation script on the first primary node where the install was initialized.
 All flags passed to the script for the initial install must be passed again.

 ```bash